course-kit/guides/getting-started.md

 > For feedback and comments see [this discussion thread](https://github.com/course-kit/guides/discussions/2).

-CourseKit is a headless video course hosting platform that will allow you to create an online course site with completely custom UI and UX.
+CourseKit is a headless video course hosting platform that will allow you to easily create an online course site with completely custom UI and UX.

 Some of the features of CourseKit include:

-- Secure content including text and video
+- Headless platform with API
-- Cloud API so you won’t need a server
+- Secure content
 - Integration with any JS framework
-- Widgets for course management
+- JS widgets for course management

 In this guide, we’re going to see how it works and get an overview of the key features.

 ## Getting started

-To get started, you’ll need to sign up with CourseKit.
-Once you’ve logged in, you’ll be taken to the cloud-based dashboard.
+To get started, create a new account with CourseKit.
+Once your account is created, you’ll be able to log in to the cloud-based dashboard.

 ## Creating a course